 Accommodation: Ise Guesthouse Kazami, ¥2600 for a dorm room

 After spending 4 nights in Koyasan, I walked back to Hongu along the Kohechi route (now I have my trail legs) but the landslides were getting worse and it wasn’t any easier the second time around.
 I made it to Hongu and took the bus back to Tanabe then walked the Nakahechi route again from Tanabe to Hongu (basing myself at Hongu Backpackers for 2 nights and taking the bus to Chikatsuyu where I stopped on the first day).
 I then walked from Hongu to Nachi along the Kogumotori-goe and Ogumotori-goe trails (the opposite direction to when I first walked), and onto Shingu.
-Sorry for not blogging but it was repeating trails I’d already blogged about.
+I didn’t blog because I was repeating trails I’d already blogged about.

 Today I took the first limited express train from Shingu at 6.20am and had a four minute transfer in Taki, to arrive at the JR Iseshi station at 8.44am (2 hours and 24 minutes, ¥4,420 – non-reserved seat).
-Last night I booked a dorm room at Ise Guesthouse Kazami which is about a 3 minute walk from the station, so I went and dropped my pack off then went back to the station and waited for the tourist office to open at 9am.
+Last night I booked a dorm room at Ise Guesthouse Kazami which is about a 3 minute walk from the station, so I went and dropped my pack off then went back to the station to visit the tourist office.
 I’ve been to Ise before and on my last visit in 2007 I travelled around the coastline and visited Toba to see the Ama pearl divers, so this time I’m only staying one night and will start walking the Iseji path tomorrow.

-Before coming to Ise, I had enquired at the Tanabe, Hongu, Shingu and Katsuura information centres for any information they had on the Iseji route and no-one had any information because the route travels through the neighbouring prefecture of Mie and not Wakayama (the end point of Hayatama Taisha Grand Shrine in Shingu is in Wakayama but that’s it).
-That’s why I decided to come to Ise and start walking south-west from here (like people traditionally did) rather than walk north-east from Shingu where I was… I was hoping Ise would have some information about the walk that starts in their town!
-The information office at Ise station gave me a large Japanese sketch map book of the route but couldn’t help with anything else and didn’t know much about the route itself, so I ventured onto another tourist office to try my luck, this one opposite the Geku (outer shrine) entrance and explained that I wanted to start walking tomorrow and asked if they had any information about the accommodation options.
-A lovely man working in the office called Nakamura-san was intrigued that I wanted to walk this route so I showed him the rough 7 day plan I had and he said he would try to help me find accommodation.
-He told me to come back in a few hours after I’d visited Ise Shrine.
+Before coming to Ise, I had enquired at the Tanabe, Hongu, Shingu and Katsuura information centres for any information they had on the Iseji route but no-one had any information because the route travels through the neighbouring prefecture of Mie, not Wakayama (the end point of Hayatama Taisha Grand Shrine in Shingu is in Wakayama but that’s it).
+That’s why I decided to come to Ise and start walking south-west from here (like people traditionally did).
+I was also hoping Ise would have some information about the walk that starts in their town and thankfully, the information office at Ise station gave me a large Japanese sketch map book of the route.
+They didn’t know much about the route itself, so I ventured onto another tourist office to try my luck, this one opposite Geku outer shrine.

+A lovely man working in the office called Nakamura-san was intrigued that I wanted to walk this route so I showed him the rough 7 day plan I had and he said he would try to help me find accommodation and to come back in a few hours after I’d visited Ise Shrine.

 You can take a bus from the station to Ise Shrine (the inner Shrine called Naiku) or it’s a 4.5km walk.
 I decided to walk.
-After 4km I turned onto the street that approaches the entrance to the Shrine, called Oharaimachi and it was like walking through a samurai drama film set with many traditional wooden buildings.
-Even better for a hungry hiker were the dozens of restaurants and cafes selling delicious Japanese snacks.
+After 4km I turned onto the street that approaches the entrance to the Shrine, called Oharaimachi and it was like walking through a samurai drama film set with traditional wooden buildings.
+But the highlight for a hungry hiker was the dozens of restaurants and cafes selling delicious Japanese snacks.
 The following pics are just some of the snacks I ate 😉

 Then onto Ise Shrine which is considered Japan’s most important Shinto shrine because the sun-Goddess Amaterasu-omikami (Japan’s most revered mythological God) is enshrined here.
 There is a popular and ancient saying in Japan,